wgy1027/postFireSeverityAssessment/note.md

 - Weakly supervised learning [163] learns from experience E containing only weak supervision (such as incomplete, inexact, inaccurate or noisy supervised information).
 - Imbalanced learning learns from experience E with a skewed distribution for y.
 - Transfer learning transfers knowledge from the source domain/task, where training data is abundant, to the target domain/task, where training data is scarce.
--  Meta-learning improves the performance measure P of the new task T by the provided data set and the metaknowledge extracted across tasks by a meta-learner [[Hochreiter2001](#Hochreiter2001)].
+-  Meta-learning improves the performance measure P of the new task T by the provided data set and the metaknowledge extracted across tasks by a meta-learner [[Hochreiter, 2001](#Hochreiter2001)].

+Long Short Term Memory networks (LSTMs) are a special kind of RNN, capable of learning long-term dependencies.
+LSTMs were introduced by Hochreiter & Schmidhuber (1997).
 ## Reference
 <span id="Wang2019">[Wang2019] Wang, Yaqing, et al. "Generalizing from a few examples: A survey on few-shot learning."
 ACM Computing Surveys (CSUR) (2019).</span>
 <span id="Hochreiter2001">[Hochreiter2001] S. Hochreiter, A. S. Younger, and P. R. Conwell.
 2001.
 Learning to learn using gradient descent.
 In International Conference on Artificial Neural Networks.
 87–94.</span>
+<span id="Hochreiter1997">[Hochreiter1997] Hochreiter, Sepp, and Jürgen Schmidhuber.
+"Long short-term memory."
+Neural computation 9.8 (1997): 1735-1780.</span>